chanugajay/Image_Enhancement_for_Ankylosing_Spondylitis_Diagnosis_using_MRI/README.md

-# 🧠 Image Enhancement for Ankylosing Spondylitis Diagnosis using MRI
+# 🧠 AnkyloDetect AI - Image Enhancement for Ankylosing Spondylitis Diagnosis using MRI

 This project uses deep learning and image enhancement techniques to assist in the early diagnosis of **Ankylosing Spondylitis (AS)** by analyzing **MRI scans**.
 It combines **CLAHE preprocessing** with a **VGG16-based Convolutional Neural Network (CNN)** to classify axial spine images as either **AS Diagnosed** or **No AS Detected**.